This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 My Peach and Ginger Crumble is a tasty twist on a classic British pudding.
 Read on to find out how to use tinned peaches to create a quick and easy dessert for a Sunday Dinner or cheeky weeknight treat.
 Just add custard and feel smug that you’re getting in one of your 5-a-day!

 I am a fruit dodger.
 There I’ve said it.
 I hate apples, pears, raspberries, blueberries, melon and everything flavoured by them.
 I can’t tuck into a fresh peach, apricot or orange although I do like their flavour.

 Strawberries are bearable but only covered in some sugar.
 I will have some of these softer fruits baked with sugar for a pudding.
 I can eat a banana in a pinch but I have to buy the kids size ones or I get overwhelmed by the texture!

 Fruit crumble is therefore an issue.
 I love the crumble, but I generally hate the fruit so I am extremely talented at siphoning off just the crumble!.
 I do however sometime make my own with my preferred 20% fruit to 80% crumble ratio.
 But!
 I have found that I don’t mind a peach crumble, especially with the addition of my favourite spice – ginger.

 Ginger makes an appearance in quite a number of my sweet and savoury dishes.
-My Chewy Ginger Cookies are a family staple and my Ginger Ham is fast becoming one.
+My Chewy Ginger Cookies are a family staple, my Fiery Ginger Loaf Cake is a classic and my Ginger Ham is fast becoming one.
 It even makes an appearance in a number of my Asian inspired dishes like Sticky Rice, Korean Belly Pork and King Prawn Nigiri.

 Make Peach & Ginger Crumble into a Feast